kerryraychelle/Flirto/README.md

-# Flirto is an Android Dating I am currently working on
+# Flirto is an Android Dating appI am currently working on